 I came to a relationship with Christ through the fallout of my parent’s divorce.
 At the age of twelve, I was touched in a very special way by God entering my world and knowing He was my one true parent.
 He imprinted on my heart that I was special.

 It often takes a world turned upside down to catalyze a relationship with God.

-Ultimately we all decide if we will yield ourselves to God.
+Helping your child cope with divorce involves teaching them that we all decide if we will yield ourselves to God.
 Divorce is just one of many disruptions in life that can bring us to confessing that He is the One true God.

 For me, the path to healing started by yielding my heart to Christ.
 But there were two other essential actions I had to walk through.